Half-Time Instructor, Physical Education and Sports Pedagogy

 Assist the program director with a variety of administrative responsibilities (e.g., ordering and maintaining materials and equipment, planning physical education events, updating student files, and representing the college at regional and statewide meetings and events)

 Master’s degree in the area of physical education or related field

-The department of Sociology and Anthropology at Manhattanville College seeks an adjunct instructor to teach one section of Introduction to Sociology for the FA'19 Semester (Aug 26 start date).
-The class can be taught 2 days per week: Tuesdays & Fridays 1.25 hours per class or 1 day per week on Wednesday, 2.5 hours per class.
-The successful candidate must holda minimum of a Master’s degree in Sociology or show strong teaching experience in a related discipline.
+The Department of Sociology and Anthropology at Manhattanville College seeks an adjunct instructor to teach one section of Cultural Anthropology for the Spring 2020 Semester (January 21-May 15).
+The class will meet twice a week, dates and times to be determined.
+The successful candidate must hold at least a Master’s degree in Anthropology or show strong teaching experience in a related discipline.

 The School of Professional Studies (SPS) is seeking engaging, experienced business professionals to teach various business classes for our graduate degree programs, with an immediate need for:

 In recent years international financial markets have become more closely integrated, with cross-border capital flows reaching $4.4 trillion by the end of 2010.
 In particular, the sovereign debt markets have exploded, with government borrowing rising rapidly during the ongoing credit crisis.
 International financial markets present unique challenges to investors, offering a wider variety of opportunities along with an additional set of risks relative to domestic markets.
 Successful global investing requires an in-depth understanding of the types of products that are traded, how international investing can increase diversification benefits, how international investors are exposed to foreign exchange and sovereign risk and other factors unique to the international markets.
 The course covers each of these topics in detail along with a discussion of hedging strategies, including extensive coverage of foreign exchange derivatives.

 Additional teaching opportunities are available in the following content areas:

 Marketing Communication Management